garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/02_fixed_size_data_types.md

 In these examples, we assigned the value to a variable and then returned it.
 We can of course directly return the value like so.

-It’s very important that the function signature matches the return type.
+It's very important that the function signature matches the return type.
 The following code will produce an error

 ```solidity
 function getAddressFail()